langgenius/dify-docs/en/application/prompt-engineering/conversation-application.md

 **2.2 Adding Context**

-If an application wants to generate content based on private contextual conversations, it can use our [dataset](../../advanced/datasets/) feature.
-Click the "Add" button in the context to add a dataset.
+If an application wants to generate content based on private contextual conversations, it can use our [knowledge](../../advanced/datasets/) feature.
+Click the "Add" button in the context to add a knowledge.

 ![](<../../.gitbook/assets/image (9).png>)